The Kenosha Women’s Network meets on the second Friday of every month.

 KWN meets for lunch on the second Friday of each month.
 We meet at Casa Capri, 2129 Birch Rd, Kenosha.
 The meeting begins at 11:30am with a chance to talk to other attendees, with lunch and the program beginning at 12 Noon.
 We will wrap things up by 1pm.
 The meeting will include networking, lunch, interesting speakers, raffles and more.
 Cost is $20 per person and includes the hot buffet lunch.

-The next meeting will be held on September 12th at our normal location of Casa Capri Restaurant.
+The next meeting will be held on March 13th at our normal location of Casa Capri Restaurant.
 Click the link below to sign up.
-The deadline to register is end of day September 9th, so that we can give our hosts a number for the food.
+The deadline to register is end of day March10th, so that we can give our hosts a number for the food.
+The link to register for lunch will be live a couple of weeks before the meeting.

 Not a KWN member yet?
 We’d love for you to check us out!
 Register to join us for a lunch or two in order to see what we’re all about.
 Visitors are welcome to attend up to two meetings before joining; when you’ve made up your mind, click on the form link on our membership page to sign up!